rfdonnelly/rfdonnelly.github.io-source/content/posts/using-tree-sitter-parsers-in-rust.md

 A [Cargo build script] is needed to compile and link the parser into the Rust binary.

-But first, we need the [cc crate] for compiling C code into our Rust binary.
+We need the [cc crate] for compiling C code into our Rust binary.
 Add the `cc` crate to the `build-dependencies` section of `Cargo.toml`:

 ```toml